wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.1.4 - Released on 24 June 2022 =
+= 2.1.4 - Released on 6 September 2022 =
-* New: Change Buy Now button text
-* New: Allow customers to cancel membership
-* New: Attach membership plan with product
+* New: Filter member according to membership plan and column added in members table
+* New: Filter member according to status
+* New: Addition of Quick Status Update in member table
-* New: Compatible with latest WP and WC
+* New: Compatibility with the latest WooCommerce and WordPress
+* Fix: Wrong Membership name display on single product page fixed